 - Blanching: To peel a tomato, first use your paring knife to cut out the stem.
 Then slice a shallow X in the bottom end.
 Using a slotted spoon, plunge the tomato into boiling water for about 20 seconds, then plunge it into a bowl of iced water.
 This will stop the tomato from cooking and further loosen the skin.
 Remove the cooled tomato and peel away the skin.

 - In a medium bowl, season the shrimp with salt and ground pepper.
 Drizzle with the juice of 1 lime.
 Reserve in the fridge.

-- In a large pot, pour enough water to cover the peeled yuca or cassava, and sprinkle 1 Tbsp salt.
+- In a large pot, pour enough water to cover the peeled yuca or cassava, and sprinkle 1 tablespoon salt.
 Boil for about 20 minutes or until tender.
 Drain.